ddonahuex/chatchk/README.md

 2. Chainguard build, see 0 CVEs

 Execute the followming commands to run a Chainguard demo.
+Standard build: See multiple CVEs
 > $ make clean && make docker-build

-See multiple CVEs
+Chainguard: See 0 CVEs
 > $ make clean && make TYPE=chainguard docker-build
-See 0 CVEs

 # Run
 Chatchk can be deployed on bare metal, in a Docker container, or within a